EU Deforestation Regulation (EUDR): What businesses need to do now (Updated Oct 2025)

 What about traders?

-Traders, particularly smaller ones, have reduced obligations.
+Under the EU Deforestation Regulation (EUDR), traders—particularly small and micro enterprises—have reduced obligations compared to operators.
 If you’re a distributor or retailer buying from an operator:

 • You do not have to repeat the full due diligence

-• You must obtain and retain the due diligence statement or its reference from your supplier
+• You must obtain and retain the due diligence statement (DDS) or its reference number from your supplier

 What do you need to keep in mind?